-Industrial, commercial and institutional (IC&I) waste, non-residential
+Industrial, commercial and institutional waste (IC&I, non-residential)

-IC&I Waste (Industrial, Commercial, and Institutional) is the waste generated by all non-residential sources in a municipality, and is excluded from the residential waste stream.
+IC&I Waste (industrial, Commercial, and Institutional) is the waste generated by all non-residential sources in a municipality, and is excluded from the residential waste stream.
 This includes:

-" Industrial waste, which is generated by manufacturing, and primary and secondary industries, and is managed off-site from the manufacturing operation.
-It is generally picked up under contract by the private sector;

-- " Commercial waste is generated by commercial operations such as shopping centres, offices, etc. Some commercial waste (from small street-front stores, etc.) may be picked up by the municipal collection system along with the residential waste; - " Institutional waste is generated by institutional facilities such as schools, hospitals, government facilities, senior homes, universities, etc. This waste is generally picked up under contract with the private sector.
+- " Industrial waste, which is generated by manufacturing, and primary and secondary industries, and is managed off-site from the manufacturing operation, and is generally picked up under contract by the private sector; - " Commercial waste is generated by commercial operations such as shopping centres, offices, etc. Some commercial waste (from small street-front stores, etc.) may be picked up by the municipal collection system along with the residential waste; - " Institutional waste is generated by institutional facilities such as schools, hospitals, government facilities, senior homes, universities, etc. This waste is generally picked up under contract with the private sector.